Leaf It to Renewal: Improved Predictive Maintenance Policies via Renewal Theory and Decision Trees: PdM policies

 \item[]\emph{2.
 Perfect ordering}:

-An alternative approach to determining an $ECTR_0$ value is to assume a perfect ordering policy, which could be obtained when the time of failure is known exactly - i.e., with perfect prognostics.
-The perfect ordering policy would be to order at $T_F-l$ if ordering were always possible.
-However, in our setting, one can only order at discrete decision times, so it must be determined if it is optimal to order at the nearest decision time before or after $T_F-l$.
+An alternative approach to determining an initial estimate for the cost rate is to assume a perfect ordering policy, which could be obtained when the time of failure is known exactly, i.e., with perfect prognostics.
+The perfect ordering policy would be to order at $\Tf-l$ if ordering were always possible.
+However, in our setting, one can only order at discrete decision times, so it must be determined if it is optimal to order at the nearest decision time before or after $\Tf-l$.
 That depends on when exactly the component fails in this interval.
 Paying the inventory holding cost for almost the entire period $\Delta t$, can be worse than to pay the unavailability cost for only a fraction of $\Delta t$.

-We derive the $ECTR_0$ with such a perfect policy by making a suitable set of assumptions detailed in \Cref{sec:app_derivation_oh4_ectr_option2}.
+We derive $c_{\infty,0}$ with such a perfect policy by making a suitable set of assumptions detailed in \Cref{sec:app_derivation_oh4_ectr_option2}.
 The resulting analytical estimate for the long-running perfect ordering costs per unit time is

-The $ECTR_0$ value obtained via \Cref{eq:ectorder_opt_2} represents a lower bound to the cost rate achieved with the actual ordering policy; resulting in a more conservative ordering policy.
+The $c_{\infty,0}$ value obtained via \Cref{eq:ectorder_opt_2} represents a lower bound to the cost rate achieved with the actual ordering policy; resulting in a more conservative ordering policy.

 \item[]\emph{3.
 Intermediate value:}